algonquindesign-grads/2017/_designers/hawn-shannon.md

 description: "I love incorporating my love of animals into my designs.
 When I'm not illustrating I go on adventures with my two pugs."
 meta: "I love incorporating my love of animals into my designs.
 When I'm not illustrating I go on adventures with my two pugs."

+# Requested removal from website; 2020-10-09
+layout: redirect
+redirect_to: "/"
 ---